robertmackenzie/robertmackenzie.github.com/_posts/2013-05-25-diagonal-coners-for-the-win.md

 Boxes
 -----

 That's all well and good if you want a tab, but what about a box with existing content?
-Without adding additional markup to the page, or using images, the easiest way I could find is to use CSS :before and :after pseduo selectors.
+Without adding additional markup to the page, or using images, the easiest way I could find is to use CSS `:before` and `:after` pseudo selectors.

 <style>
   .diagonal-corners {